Wednesday, 29 June 2016

 A much older woman was in charge this morning, and she saved her legs by asking one of the other customers to carry our tray of coffee out to our table.
 It was an ideal start to a short, easy day’s walking.

-Down the main street, we crossed the river on a stone bridge, which had been superseded by a new road bridge and was now blocked to cars.
+Once down the main street, we crossed the river on a stone bridge, which had been superseded by a new road bridge and was now for pedestrians only.

 The GR had come down from Chaumont and we were back on it, but as is our habit, we soon diverged, as we had seen a shorter way up through the fields.